Apprise: Tools for Screening Vulnerable Populations

-This research investigates the use of ICTs to assist potential victims of human trafficking, forced labor, and other forms of labor exploitation to identify themselves to frontline responders and enhance their conditions.
-Following a pilot study in Thailand, it also seeks to create policy recommendations for more rigorous processes of victim identification.
+This research investigates the use of digital technologies to assist potential victims of human trafficking, forced labor, and other forms of labor exploitation to identify themselves to frontline responders and enhance their conditions.

 Thailand, one of the largest economies in the Mekong sub-region, is hailed as the land of opportunities by those living in the neighboring Laos, Myanmar and Cambodia.
 Its rapid urbanization has generated a constant demand for cheap labor, which is met by workers migrating to urban and semi-urban Thailand from its neighboring countries or from rural Thailand.
 This mismatch in the labor market gives rise to a conducive environment for exploitative working conditions.